pratikyadav/unix/03-scripting.md

 The hashbang is not the same as `/bin/sh`, which should be avoided.
 Additionally, do not add the `.sh` suffix, as it serves no purpose, and is misleading in general(?)

+##### Giving your script executable permissions

 Scripts can be given executable permissions, so that we can call the script itself, rather than as an argument to `bash`.

     chmod +x <script>
     ./<script>

-### Best Practices
+##### Catch errors early

 Shell scripts are usually full of subtle effects which result in unique, often unexpected crashes.
 Writing defensively will protect against some of those crashes.
+Add the following to the top of every script you write:

+    set -eu

-Appending `set -u` towards the top of your script will cause the script to fail if one of the referenced variables is not set.
+`set -u` script will cause the script to fail if one of the referenced variables is not set.
 For example:

     cd $dir
     rm *

 In this case, if $dir is not set, rm * will destroy the entire directory.

-In addition, `set -e` should be included with every script.
-It lets bash know that the script should exit in the event that any statement returns a non-true return value.
+`set -e` lets bash know that the script should exit in the event that any statement returns a non-true return value.
 By failing early, you're less likely to accumulate larger, more destructive errors.

 Finally, `set -o pipefail` will cause the script to fail in the event that any portion of a pipe fails.
 For instance, without `pipefail`, the following will not cause an error:

     true | false

-**Quote around variables** to protect against filenames or command line arguments that use spaces.
+If you need to run commands that you expect *should* fail, catch and handle them with the `&&` and `||` operators.

+    wget http://example.com/foo $$ echo "success" || echo "failure"

+##### Fallback values

+Variables can be set with default values using the following syntax:

+    # Set the working directory to the $TEMP global variable,
+    # or to /tmp if $TEMP is undeclared.
+    workdir=${TEMP:~/tmp}

+## Special characters

+Special characters have non-literal meanings when evaluated by bash.

+- `$` introduces various methods of expansion.
+- `''` protect the text within them.
+Any sort of interpretation is ignored, no substitutions are allowed.
+- `""` act similarly to single quotes, but allow for substitution.
+- `\\` acts as an escape, and prevents the next character from being evaluated as special.
+- `!` is used to negate or reverse a test or status
+- `><` redirection.
+- `;` separates commands - an alternative to a newline.
+- `[[]]` are tests, and are used to evaluate conditional expressions
+- `{}` inline groups cause the commands within to be treated as if they were one command.
+- `()` subshell groups cause the commands within to be executed within a subshell, and can be used as a sandbox.

 ### Shell functions